JardaMartan/meeting-recording/README.md

 1. Forward a Space meeting recording from a Space communication to the Bot
 2. Send `help` message to the Bot and in the received form fill in the meeting number and optionally host email
-3. Send `rec <meeting_num> <host_email>` message to the Bot, host email is optional Host email is required in the above communication if the meeting is unlisted (private) or the requestor was not the host of the meeting.
+3. Send `rec <meeting_num> <host_email>` message to the Bot, host email is optional If meeting number is used (options 2 and 3), only the last meeting recording is provided.
+This is done to simplify the Bot workflow.
+Host email is required in the above communication if the meeting is unlisted (private) or the requestor was not the host of the meeting.
 Additionally the recording requests can be limited by following [config/config.json](./config/config.json) parameters:
 - **respond_only_to_host** - Bot provides the recording only to the requestor who was the host of the meeting
 - **protect_pmr** - if the recording was created in a PMR, the Bot provides the recording only to the PMR owner.
 So even if the requestor provides the correct host email, the request is refused unless the requestor is the PMR owner.
 - **approved_users** - only users from the list can communicate with the Bot
 - **approved_domains** - only users whose email addresses domains are in the domain list can communicate with the Bot

-In order to get access to all recordings across the Webex Org, the Bot is using a [Webex Integration](https://developer.webex.com/docs/integrations) in the backend.
+In order to access all recordings across the Webex Org, the Bot is using a [Webex Integration](https://developer.webex.com/docs/integrations) in the backend.
 The integration needs to be authorized by Webex admin and it uses following scopes to access the recording and user information:
 `meeting:admin_schedule_read`
 `meeting:admin_recordings_read`
 `meeting:admin_preferences_read`
 `spark:people_read`
+The Bot works as a user front-end.
+The Bot uses websockets for its communication, it's based on [Webex Bot](https://pypi.org/project/webex-bot/) by [Finbarr Brady](finbarr.brady@gmail.com).
+The advantage of this approach is that there is no need for [Webhooks](https://developer.webex.com/docs/webhooks) or any special firewall setup.
+From the network perspective the Bot works as a Webex App.
+The Webex API calls are performed via standard HTTPS using [Webex Teams SDK](https://webexteamssdk.readthedocs.io/en/latest/index.html).

 ### 1. Space Meeting Forwarding
 Space meeting recording is sent to a Space as a special kind of message which provides integrated playback client.